Qyuzet/js-weather-app/README.md

 ## Project Showcase

-You can see this weather app in action on the following webpage: [https://qyuzet.github.io/weather-app/](https://qyuzet.github.io/weather-app/)
+You can see this weather app in action on the following webpage: [TRY NOW!]([https://qyuzet.github.io/weather-app/](https://qyuzet.github.io/js-weather-app/))

 ## Future Improvements